 The buildup of dust on the circulating fan alone is a major contributor to airborne allergens in the home.
 As the fan spins, it releases particles from the buildup into the air and forces it out into the air in your house.

 The evaporator coils are notorious for collecting VOCs and chemical residue from cleaners, candles, and more.
 These then continue to be recirculated into the air as the fan runs.

 A leak at the evaporator coil is a major health risk, even if it is a pinhole size.
 Leaks can be caused by corrosion due to contaminant buildup on the coils.
 If your AC unit is an older model, it may still be running R22a, which is a major hazard to the ozone layer in addition to being hazardous to your health.
 The newer R410a refrigerant may be a little easier on the environment but still poses significant risks if leaked indoors.

 Reliable AC Maintenance in Kirkland

 Black Lion Heating & Air Conditioning has been serving the Kirkland and greater Seattle areas for more than 20 years and is a Bryant factory-authorized dealer.
 In addition to AC maintenance, the team at Black Lion Heating & Air Conditioning can also handle AC installation and repairs as well as full heating installation, repair, and maintenances.
-We also provide electrical services. and hot water heater services and can assess your property to install a suitable air purification system.
+We also provide electrical services and hot water heater services and can assess your property to install a suitable air purification system.
 All work is completed by professional NATE-certified heating and cooling technicians and licensed plumbers and electricians.
-Call Black Lion Heating & Air Conditioning to schedule your appointment today.